GravityKit/GravityExport-Lite/readme.txt

 * Feature: Added download links for a single entry on the entry detail page.
 * Feature: Added a maxiumun column width via `gfexcel_renderer_columns_max_width`.
 * Enhancement: Added `$form_id` as an argument to `gfexcel_output_search_criteria` for convenience.
+* Enhancement: Added `noindex, nofollow` to the headers of the export, and added a Dissalow to the `robots.txt`.
 * Bugfix: Prevent notice at render-time for `ob_end_clean`.
 * Bugfix: Reset download hash and counter on duplicated form.